japinell/KU-CBC-Homework-17-RegEx-Tutorial/regex-tutorial.md

 Using regular expressions validators like [RegEx 101](https://regex101.com/r/SxCdMO/1), one can see that the regular expression above matches all the components in the statement, namely, it matches the text representing the name of country, "U.S."; the rest of the topic, "National", "Debt" "Expected", "to", "Approach"; the amount, "$89"; the amount unit, "Million"; and the rest of the text, "By", and "2029".

-If one only wanted to know the amount of the U.S. National Debt, it would have sufficed to execute the portion of the regular expression that extracts the amount without regard for where in the text the amount is.
+If one only wanted to know, say, the amount of the U.S. National Debt, it would have sufficed to execute the portion of the regular expression that extracts the amount without regard for where the amount is in the text.
 On the other hand, if the problem were solved by simply tokenizing the text, the solution would not meet the requirement if the text were moved around, thus breaking the logic of parsing the text as simple tokens.
 It would definitely need more coding to handle that possibility.

+In conclusion, the use of **Regular Expressions** provide more flexibility in solving parsing and replacement tasks because they look for patters rather than exact matches.

 ## Author